Cermei: Population

-According to the last census, the population of the commune counts 2856 inhabitants, out of which 87.5% are Romanians, 6.9% Hungarians, 4.6% Roms, 0.5% Germans and 0.5% are of other or undeclared nationalities.
+According to the 2021 Romanian census, the population of the commune counts 2,856 inhabitants, out of which 87.5% are Romanians, 6.9% Hungarians, 4.6% Roms, 0.5% Germans and 0.5% are of other or undeclared nationalities.

 History

 The first documentary record of the locality Cermei dates back to 1429.
 Avram Iancu was mentioned in documents in 1828, while Șomoșcheș in 1332.

 Economy

 The economy of the commune is mainly agricultural, both component sectors are well-developed.